gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ### Configure the Azure IoT Central Template

-1. Name your application
+1. Name your application.
-2. Select the **Free** pricing plan
+2. Select the **Free** pricing plan.
-3. Complete any required fields
+3. Complete any required fields.
 4. Click **Create** to create the Azure IoT Central Application.

 ![](resources/iot-central-create-from-template.png)